ResearchComputing/Documentation/docs/software/llms.md

 For the Ollama framework, we provide the following models:
 - `gpt-oss:20b`
+    - An open-source model from OpenAI
+    - This model has been quantized using the MXFP4 format
+    - It requires about 14 GB of GPU memory
 - `gemma3:12b`
+    - An open-source model from Google
+    - This model has been quantized using the Q4_K_M format
+    - Requires around 8 GB of GPU memory
 - `llama3.1:8b`
+    - An open-source model from Meta
+    - This model has been quantized using the Q4_K_M format
+    - Requires about 5 GB of GPU memory

 If you are using your own installation of Ollama, you should set the Ollama model path as follows:
 ```
 export OLLAMA_MODELS=$CURC_LLM_DIR/ollama